y-link-dmx/Authenticated-Lighting-Network-Protocol/src/alnp/README.md

 - Wrap an existing sACN sender/receiver with `AlnpStream`.
 - Calls to `send()`/`subscribe()` check `session.ensure_established()`.
 - Future work: inject payload encryption/MAC once a stream key is negotiated.

+## Control Channel
+- Use `JsonUdpTransport` for quick controller/node testing.
+- Wrap any transport in `TimeoutTransport` to enforce receive timeouts.
+- Call `spawn_keepalive` to periodically emit keepalive frames after session establishment.
+- For control payloads, use `ControlEnvelope` with `ControlHeader` (seq + nonce) and Ed25519 signatures; `ReliableControlChannel` retransmits with exponential backoff and drops after repeated failures.